-Lower level sets also permit us to reconstruct u.
+Lower level sets also permit to reconstruct u.
 Moreover, these sets are globally invariant with respect to contrast changes.
-Each of these family, upper sets on the one hand and lower sets on the other hand has a tree structure with respect to inclusion.
-Several authors [42, 11, 12, 19] have proposed the connected components of level sets as an efficient way to represent images.
+Each of these family, upper sets on the one hand and lower sets on the other hand, has a tree structure with respect to inclusion.
+Several authors ([40, 10, 11, 18]) have proposed the connected components of level sets as an efficient way to represent images.
 This representation enjoys the same contrast invariant and hierarchical structure as level sets representations while being local, thus in particular robust to occlusions or local contrast changes.
 Again, connected components of upper sets have a tree structure, as well as connected components of lower sets.
-In order to merge both trees, Monasse and Guichard [37, 38] introduced the concept of tree of shapes.
+In order to merge both trees, Monasse et al., [35, 36], introduced the concept of tree of shapes.
 It relies on the concept of shape.
-A shape is defined as the union of a connected component of an upper or lower set and its holes.
-The holes of a set A are defined as the connected components of the complementary set of A which do not intersect with the boundary of Ω .
+A shape is defined as the union of a connected component of an upper or lower set together with its holes.
+The holes of a set A are defined as the connected components of the complementary set of A which do not intersect the boundary of Ω .
 It can be shown that these shapes have a tree structure.
 Under some regularity conditions, this tree of shapes is the same as the tree made of the connected components of topological boundaries of upper (or lower) sets of the image, the topographic map.
 In what follows, we use the term topographic map for this tree.
-An important property of this representation is its autoduality, that is, its invariance with respect to the operation $u \to -u$ (or, equivalently, to $u \to C - u$, with C a constant).
+An important property of this representation is its auto-duality, that is, its invariance with respect to the operation $u \rightarrow -u$.
 This implies in practice that light and dark objects are treated in the same way.
-As we will see in the following, it is important for the purpose of this paper to deal with a single tree instead of two separated ones, since this will enable us to associate a unique contrasted shape with each pixel.
+As we will see in the following, it is important for the purpose of this paper to deal with a single tree instead of two separated ones, since this will enable us to associate a unique contrasted shape to each pixel.

-Fig. 1.
-Example of FLST: (a) Synthetic image; (b) inclusion tree obtained with FLST.
+FIGURE 2.1.
+Example of FLST: (a) Synthetic image; (b) Inclusion tree obtained with FLST.

-In order to apply the preceding definition to a discrete image I, it is convenient to consider a continuous image (defined at each point of its domain) associated with I. Two straightforward choices are piecewise constant interpolation (each pixel corresponds to a constant value) and bilinear interpolation.
-Of course, bilinear interpolation is preferable in order to obtain regular lines, free of pixelization effects.
+In order to apply the preceding definition to a discrete image I, it is convenient to consider a continuous image (defined at each point of its domain) associated to I. Two straightforward choices are piecewise constant interpolation (each pixel corresponds to a constant value) and bilinear interpolation.
+Of course, the bilinear interpolation is preferable in order to obtain regular lines, free of pixelisation effects.
 However, this also implies longer computation time.
 Moreover, we observed that for the purpose of this work, namely local scale computation from the topographic map, bilinear interpolation was unnecessarily complex.
-In the remainder of the paper, level lines are computed on piecewise constant interpolations of discrete images.
-Thanks to its tree structure, the topographic map of an image can be efficiently computed using the fast level set transform (FLST) algorithm presented in [38].
-Figure 1 shows the result obtained with this algorithm on a synthetic image.
-Notice that another implementation has also been proposed in [45].
+In the remaining of the paper, level lines are computed on piecewise constant interpolations of discrete images.
+Thanks to its tree structure, the topographic map of an image can be efficiently computed using the algorithm presented in [36].
+Figure 2.1 shows the result obtained with the FLST algorithm on a synthetic image.
+Notice that another implementation has also been proposed in [43].